xahmol/DemoTestingPublic/README.md

 # DemoTestingPublic
- Public repositiry of my private VDC demo routine learning and practice zone.
+ Public repository of my private VDC demo routine learning and practice zone.

 Note:
 - Practice code and unfinished, so probably can be hugely improved and not guaranteed functional.
 Feel free to learn from it, but at your own risk.